greg512/lightning-component-router/readme.md

 See how the Home route `path` value is a single forward slash?
 This is how you set the default Route for a Router.
 In this scenario, the c:home component will be initially rendered.

-At this point there's no way to navigate to other routes.
-You can do this with the `Link` component:
+Use the `Link` component to render/unrender routes.

 ```html
 <ul>